yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 infer the measure that it should use.
 That problem will have to be resolved by unifying the way in which specs are encoded by the macros.

-The second missing facet of type classe is type class inheritance.
-Stainless models that as inheritance and Rust uses trait bounds on subtraits.
+The second missing facet is type class inheritance.
+Stainless models this as inheritance with `extends` and Rust uses trait bounds on the subtraits.
 For the sake of simplicity, it will be implemented not as translating the trait bounds to inheritance but to additional evidence parameters, for which the infrastructure is already in place.

+Another unresolved problem concerns static methods on type classes.
+In Rust, one can explicitly call a method of a trait like so `<T as Monoid>::neutral()` – even if it's not an instance method.
+Here as well, the nearest solution would be to add evidence parameters on the function featuring that call and calling the method on the evidence argument.

 The last restriction is due to Rust's type system.
 Traits cannot have multiple implementations of the same type.
 That is a problem if one wants to implement a `Monoid` type class for example.
 While it is possible to state the trait and the laws like in Listing \ref{monoid}, it's not possible to provide another implementation for `i32`, like multiplication.
-It is not yet clear, how to resolve this issue in the future.
+A solution could be to use marker structs as additional type parameters on the type class to distinguish between operations.

 ```{.rust caption="Monoid type class and implementation for addition." label=monoid}
 trait Monoid {